 Through the cold hours she came to view the ice cake as some sort of evil living entity taunting her. ...
 Finally just before dawn a smaller "ice cake" floated up and it came between the bigger "evil" ice cake and the lifeboat just as the bigger one was about to make another assault.
 When the smaller ice cake blocked the bigger one, Miss Mulvihill began to laugh out loud uncontrollably because her enemy had been thwarted.

 She later realized she'd spent much of that horrible night playing a mind game with ice cakes.
-That way, she was oblivious to the tragedy, the hunger, the cold and a couple of broken ribs.
+That way, she could ignore the tragedy, the hunger, the cold and a couple of broken ribs.

 "Then two big green lights broke through the mist above it, and we knew it was a ship coming to the rescue.
 We cheered and cheered.
 Some cried.
 I just sat still and offered up a little prayer and (said to) the blessed mother that if I survived I would name my firstborn child Mary, which I did.”